Muhamad Arighi

-Muhamad Arighi Hadran Noor (born February 12, 1999) is an Indonesian professional basketball player for the Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
+Muhamad Arighi Hadran Noor (born February 12, 1999) is an Indonesian professional basketball player for Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
 He played college basketball for the UPH Eagles.

 College career

-Arighi played college basketball at Pelita Harapan University, with the UPH Eagles Basketball Team, from 2017 to 2020, winning them two LIMA Championships in 2017 and 2018 while playing alongside teammate, Yesaya Saudale.
+Arighi played college basketball at Pelita Harapan University, with the UPH Eagles Basketball Team, from 2017 to 2020, winning them two LIMA Championships in 2017 and 2018 while playing alongside his former teammate at Pelita Jaya, Yesaya Saudale.

 National team career

 Arighi has represented the Indonesia men's national basketball team at several events, such as the 2023 SEA Games, 2022 FIBA Asia Cup and also in the 2019 William Jones Cup.